 Preparing your home for sale is paramount to successfully finding a buyer.
 Most of the time, it is after a buyer has searched the internet that he/she contacts a broker to see the home.
 They want to see lots of photos online as well as a virtual tour.
 For this reason alone, I provide professional photography, a walk-through virtual tour and pertinent information for all buyers to see in order to help them reach a decision.
 It also is very important to stage your home for the sales value of your home, shortens the amount of time on the market, and widens the buyer pool.
 I will help you prepare and stage your home for the market.
 I can give your home a fresh new look by utilizing items you already have using my background in interior design, my love for architecture and my passion for beauty and organization.
 This is critical before putting pictures on the Multiple Listing Services (MLS) or showing your home to prospect buyers.
 Remember, “Clutter eats equity”.

 Professional Photographs: Showing off your home with the right lighting from the proper angles with the correct lens is critical to your success.
 Absolutely critical!
 Gone are the days when brokers point and shoot with their own cameras.
-I work with the best professional photographers in the business who will come to your home and photograph it to its maximum appeal.
+I will provide the best professional photography for a maximum appeal, and capture your home at its best.
 Your home will truly stand out against the competition.

-Virtual Tours: In addition to having your home professionally photographed, I will provide a virtual tour and 3-d plan of your home, and market this feature to prospective buyers.
+Virtual Tours: I will provide a virtual tour and 3-d plan of your home, and market this feature to prospective buyers.
 With more and more buyers shopping on-line, it is imperative to your success.

 Click HERE to see an example of my virtual tour.